rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

 In this step, we will be creating a small level for our player to run in.

 We will build our level out of basic rectangle hitboxes.
-We can also pass in a Color to these hitboxes in order for them to draw.
+To get them to draw, we'll specify a fill color in their constructor.

 First let's set a variable for the level size.
-This will be the width of the level.
-Let's set it to be 120% the resolution of the screen.
+This will be the width of the level; 120% the resolution of the screen in this case.
 Note that it needs to be an integer, because it represents the width of the level in pixels.

 .. literalinclude:: step4_shared.py